Now Accepting Applications for Fall 2024

 Inquiry is sustained through course work sequences that investigate:

-- Similarities and differences that may be discerned within and between indigenous traditions, Hinduism and Buddhism, and Judaism, Christianity, and Islam.
+- Similarities and differences that may be discerned within and between African Diaspora and indigenous traditions, Hinduism and Buddhism, and Judaism, Christianity, and Islam.

 - Courses that begin with the classics and progress toward contemporary and postmodern re-visionings in literature, film, music, and art.

-- Personal development courses on dreams, visions, and myths; personal mythology and creative writing; evolving God-images in the context of postmodernity; and memoir and autobiography.
+- Personal development courses on dreams, visions, and myths; memoir and autobiography.